MurmurationsNetwork/profile-generator/README.md

 2. **Set Up Docker Buildx:**

    Ensure you have Docker Buildx installed and configured.
-Docker Buildx is a Docker CLI plugin that extends the Docker command with the full support of the features provided by Moby BuildKit builder toolkit.
+Docker Buildx is a Docker CLI plugin that extends the Docker command with the full support of the features provided by the Moby BuildKit builder toolkit.

    ```sh
    docker buildx create --use